UofMontreal-Multiexpo/uom.dat/README.md

 ## Purpose

-The development of these tools is part of a research study led by **Jérôme Lavoué** (Professor at [**University of Montreal**](https://recherche.umontreal.ca/english/home/), department of environmental health and occupational health) whose title is "Portrait of multiexposure situations in the workplace in Quebec from occupational exposure databases".
+The development of these tools is part of a research study led by **Jérôme Lavoué** (Professor at [University of Montreal](https://recherche.umontreal.ca/english/home/), department of environmental health and occupational health) whose title is "Portrait of multiexposure situations in the workplace in Quebec from occupational exposure databases".

 This package is about **R processing, analysis and visualization tools** initially designed for processing data from occupational exposure databases, especially for the concept of multiexposure.